geospatialncl/OpenUDM/README.md

 `-o` - path and name of output vector - supports geopackages only at the moment.
 Default = 'buildings.gpkg'
 `-c` - the cell value to identify and convert to vectors, expects an integer.
 Default = 1

+### Generate urban fabric
+Command line tool allowing for the generation of buildings and urban layouts using the outputs from a UDM run

+Outputs from UDM are expected in the data directory, and this is also where the output file will be written.

+#### Usage
+`generate_urban_fabric -i tile_directory`

+#### Expected arguments:
+`-i` - path to directory with urban tiles in

 ## Acknowledgements

 OpenUDM has been developed by researchers at Newcastle University and the